 In June 2009, the Board of Directors adopted a Stock Retention Plan.
-Pursuant to the Stock Retention Plan, at the time that any officer or director exercises a stock option, he will be required to retain 33 1/3% of the total number of shares underlying options net of any shares withheld for income tax purposes.
-In addition, officers and directors are required to retain 33 1/3% of the shares owned on the date of adoption of the Stock Retention Plan.
+Pursuant to the Stock Retention Plan, at the time that any officer or director exercises a stock option, he will be required to retain 331⁄2% of the total number of shares underlying options then-issued.
+In addition, officers and directors are required to retain 331⁄2% of the shares owned on the date of adoption of the Stock Retention Plan.
 Notwithstanding the terms of the Stock Retention Plan, the Board may determine to waive the requirement that shares be retained under certain circumstances.